How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 On the other hand, if closed cell spray foam is used, the cost will be higher.
 This is because closed cell foam has a denser structure, providing superior insulation and moisture resistance, but it requires more material and labor per square foot.

 The thickness of the foam is another important factor.
 In most cases, 6 to 10 inches of open cell spray foam is applied, depending on your region's climate and insulation needs.
 Homes in colder climates may require a thicker application to achieve optimal thermal performance.
-If additional foam is needed beyond the standard thickness, this will also increase the cost of the project.
+If additional foam is needed beyond the standard thickness, the project cost will increase.

 How to Tell if Your Attic Needs Insulation